Boiiterra/math_problem_generator_app/README.md

-# math_problem_generator_app
-This is my school project, soon it will grow.
-At first it will create four different tasks.
+# Math problem generator app
+### This app can generate certain math tasks.
 Available languages: Russian and English.

+## Issues:
++ Task's text is small if window is big
++ versions up to 0.6.1 struggle to update